-• Develop tiered cost models for implementing the NTKN at a low-cost, mid-cost, and fully-funded levels
+- Develop tiered cost models for implementing the NTKN at a low-cost, mid-cost, and fully-funded levels - Continue to seek resources for the development of the NTKN

 Items in the "What to Expect Next" section are the focus of the January 2011 strategic planning session at TRB.
 Timelines, specific targets, and outcomes will be defined for each element.